Car Air Conditioning Service

 You should send your vehicle to a qualified workshop such as Wheeler Automotives on a regular basis to ensure the air conditioner system continues performing at its best as well as having the mechanics go over the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can alert you to any items that may need to be renewed in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can alert you to any items that may need to be renewed in the near future or those that are already damaged beyond repair.

 Wheeler Automotives in Maddington are qualified to conduct air conditioning repairs, services and regas on most makes and models.